 The barbecue sauce was to be used in a concept new to grocery stores in the area at that time; barbecued chickens for take out.
 In the beginning twenty-four chickens at a time were barbecued in a Rotiss-O-Mat cooker.
 When a cooking was finished, the chickens were put in foil-lined bags and stored in a warmer.
 This soon grew to five cookings per day with customers being turned away.
 Sunday was our biggest day; customers would come in the store after church and buy a barbecued chicken for their Sunday main dish.
 One whole chicken was $1.39.

 Soon people started asking for the sauce to take home so a retail size Carolina Treet Barbecue Sauce was born.
 The picture above shows the original bottle and label.
 In 1960, Lenwood M. King.
-Sr. acquired Carolina Treet and it has remained in the King family since then.
-My brother, Lenwood King, Jr., joined me in 1991.
+Sr. acquired Carolina Treet.

-In the late 1980's we developed a line of liquid tea concentrates under the brand name Aunt Bertie's.
-Bertie was the Grandmother to Joe and Lenwood, Jr., sons of Lenwood, Sr.
+In the late 1980's a line of liquid tea concentrates was developed under the brand name Aunt Bertie's.
+Bertie was the mother of Lenwood, Sr.

 Legacy Family Foods, Inc. purchased Carolina Treet in October, 2014 from The King family.
 Production and shipping was moved to Louisburg, NC.

 We hope you will continue to try and enjoy our products as we keep the tradition going!